waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 ### <a name="cap-variables"></a>Variables and placeholders
 Use camelCase (for example, *userName*) unless you have to follow the conventions of the programming language.
 For example, you might need to use underscores (*user_name*) or all capitals (*USER_NAME*).
-For more information about formatting placeholders, see [Text formatting].
+For more information about formatting placeholders, see [Text formatting](m-z-style-guidelines.md#text-formatting).

 ### <a name="cap-titles"></a>Titles and headings
 Use [sentence-style capitalization](#cap-sentence-style) for most titles and headings, including article, chapter, table, figure, and example titles, as well as section and procedure headings.
 One exception is book titles, which use [title-style capitalization](#cap-title-style).

-For additional guidelines for titles and headings, see [Titles and headings].
+For additional guidelines for titles and headings, see [Titles and headings](m-z-style-guidelines.md#titles-headings).

 #### <a name="cap-sentence-style"></a>Guidelines for sentence-style capitalization
 In sentence-style capitalization, you capitalize only the first word of the title or heading, plus any proper nouns, proper adjectives, and terms that are always capitalized, such as some acronyms and abbreviations.
 If the title includes a colon, capitalize the first word that follows the colon, regardless of its part of speech.